New Meadow: Notable fixtures

 The first match at the new ground was an All Stars' friendly game as part of Shrewsbury Town's new sponsorship deal with Italian sportswear manufacturer A-Line, who made Shrewsbury's kit for the 2007–08 season.
 Heading the list of All-Stars players was Gianfranco Zola, with the team being managed by Ron Atkinson.
 The match took place on Saturday 14 July 2007, and Shrewsbury Town ran out 4−0 winners, Shrewsbury striker Dave Hibbert taking the honour of being the first ever goalscorer at the new ground.

 The first competitive match at New Meadow was a League Cup match against Colchester United, of the Championship, then two divisions above Shrewsbury.
 It took place on Tuesday 14 August 2007, Shrewsbury winning 1−0 thanks to a header from Darran Kempson in extra time.
 The first league fixture, in League Two, was against Bradford City on Saturday 18 August, with Shrewsbury winning 1−0 from a first half penalty scored by Dave Hibbert.

 In November 2007 the England women's national football team played Spain at New Meadow.
 England won 1–0 with a Karen Carney goal.

-On 18 October 2010 it was announced that New Meadow has been selected as part of England's bid to host the UEFA European Under-21 Football Championship in 2013.
+On 18 October 2010 it was announced that New Meadow had been selected as part of England's bid to host the UEFA European Under-21 Football Championship in 2013.
 On 28 January 2011, however, it was ruled Israel will host the Under 21s Finals.

 On 27 March 2012, the generator room in the East Stand caught fire which caused the League Two match against Port Vale to be abandoned in the second half with the score 1–0 to Shrewsbury Town.
 Shrewsbury then won the replayed match 1–0.

 Shrewsbury Town went 34 matches unbeaten in all competitions at New Meadow over an 18-month period between 2011 and 2012, under manager Graham Turner.
 The run was ended by a 1−0 defeat to Scunthorpe United in September 2012.

 On 23 September 2024, it was announced that The New Saints F.C. would play their UEFA Conference League home matches at New Meadow.
 Their home ground Park Hall meets UEFA regulations for qualifying matches but not for matches in the League Phase.
-They will host Astana on 26 October, Djurgården on 28 November and Panathinaikos on 12 December.
+They hosted Astana on 26 October, Djurgården on 28 November and Panathinaikos on 12 December.